kotest/kotest-cookbook/README.md

     private val processTask: ProcessTask,
 ) {
     private val isCancelledRef = AtomicBoolean(false)

-    fun processTasks(tasks: Sequence<String>) {
+  fun processTasks(tasks: Sequence<String>) = tasks
-        for (task in tasks) {
-            if (isCancelledRef.get()) {
-                println("Processing cancelled.
-Exiting loop.")
-                break
-            }
-            processTask(task)
-        }
+    .takeWhile { !isCancelledRef.get() }
-    }
+    .map { processTask(it) }
+    .toList()

     fun cancel() = isCancelledRef.set(true)
 }
 ```

-While the implementation is simple, testing it is requires some orchestration, and the result is less than perfect.
+While the implementation is simple, testing it requires some orchestration, and the result is less than perfect.
-To test that the loop exits as soon as we've invoked `cancel`, we should need to run something in parallel.
+To test that the loop exits as soon as we've invoked `cancel`, we would need to run something in parallel.
-It could be done with threads or coroutines, but either way we should be doing something like this:
+It could be done with threads or coroutines, but either way we would be doing something like this:

 | Thread 1               | Thread 2               |
 |------------------------|------------------------|